anushkagupta19/Amazon_clone/README.md

 📜 License
 This project is for educational purposes only and is not intended for commercial use.
 It is not affiliated with Amazon.

-🙋‍♀️ Author
-Your Name – Anushka Gupta
+🙋‍♀️ Author – Anushka Gupta